KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _ahu, auu, afu_ [m and f]
 BRET: MBret. _auu_, MoBret. _avu_ [m]
 CO: OCo. _aui_
 ETYM: OIr. _óa_ is not well attested in the early period, so the stem formation is unknown.
 The MIr. form is _ae_.
 Cf. also the derivatives W _euad, afuad_ "liver-rot, speedwell", _euod_ "liver fluke, worms in the liver of sheep".
 The reconstruction of the PCelt. form is very uncertain, so it is impossible to offer a plausible IE etymology.
-Speculatively, one may consider the possibility of a derivation from the PIE root \*h₂eh₁- "be warm" (Pal. _hā-_, cf. LIV 229); for the semantic connection, cf. Russ. _péčen'_ "liver" < \*pekʷ­ "cook, bake" (Lat. _coquo_, etc.).
+Speculatively, one may consider the possibility of a derivation from the PIE root \*h₂eh₁- "be warm" (Pal. _hā_-, cf. LIV 229); for the semantic connection, cf. Russ. _péčen'_ "liver" < \*pekʷ­ "cook, bake" (Lat. _coquo_, etc.).
 REF: [EDPC]

 ### <a id="awyo-1">\*aw-yo- "protect" (v)</a>
 GOID: OIr. _con-ói_ "protects"
 PIE: \*h₂ewH- "help, protect" (IEW: 77)
 COGN: Skt. _ávati_ "helps"
 ETYM: OIr. _con-ói_ is from the compound \*kom-aw-yo- (the simplex is unattested).
 The compound PNs Gaul. _Aui-cantus_ and OBret. _Eucant_ might contain the same verbal root.
 The closest cognate to this Celtic verb is found in Skt. _ávati_, but it is possible that this is the same PIE root as \*h₂ewH­ "wish" (see \*awislo- "wish, desire").
-For the root-final laryngeal cf. the Skt. past participle _ūta-_.
+For the root-final laryngeal cf. the Skt. past participle _ūta_-.
 Lat. _iuuo, iuuāre_ "help" may also belong here (de Vaan 2008: 318; he reconstructs the root as \*h₁ewH-).
 REF: [EDPC]

 ### <a id="awyo-2">\*awyo- "descendant, grandchild" (n)</a>